a-kramer/workarounds/Inkscape/README.md

 ## README.md and svg links [no workaround found]

-When Github renders svg images, the whole image becomes a link to the file.
+When GitHub renders svg images, the whole image becomes a link to the file.
 Links (`<a>` elements) inside of the svg will be inaccessible.
 Maybe an svg image that is inline with the md document is rendered without being a link, and thus preserving internal links. (viewing the